mjq11302010044/RRPN_plusplus/README.md

 - 89.5 F-measure in single scale in ICDAR 2015 benchmark (https://rrc.cvc.uab.es/?ch=4&com=evaluation&view=method_info&task=1&m=78081).
 - 92.0 F-measure in single scale in ICDAR 2013 and testing speed can reach 13.3 fps with 640px (tested in single GPU of GTX 1080Ti).
-- Adopting RRoI Align in Detectron2, Reimplement RoI-Rotate in FOTS (see ROIAlignRotatedKeep).
+- Adopting RRoI Align in Detectron2.
 - Text Spotter with Transformer (training and testing).
 - Support for higher pytorch verison >=1.7.
 - Bug fixed for rbox cannot detect angle over 45.